go-task/task/README.md

 js:
   cmds:
-    - npm run buildjs
+    - minify -o public/script.js src/js
   sources:
-    - js/src/**/*.js
+    - src/js/**/*.js
   generates:
-    - public/bundle.js
+    - public/script.js

 css:
   cmds:
-    - npm run buildcss
+    - minify -o public/style.css src/css
   sources:
-    - css/src/*.css
+    - src/css/**/*.css
   generates:
-    - public/bundle.css
+    - public/style.css
 ```

-`sources` and `generates` should be file patterns.
-When both are given, Task
+`sources` and `generates` can be files or file patterns.
+When both are given,
-will compare the modification date/time of the files to determine if it's
+Task will compare the modification date/time of the files to determine if it's
 necessary to run the task.
-If not, it will just print
+If not, it will just print a message like
 `Task "js" is up to date`.

 Alternatively, you can inform a sequence of tests as `status`.
 If no error